mayumih387/route360/src/content/posts/frontmatter-cms/en.md

 To add/edit content, you need to use something like GitHub or build locally and then upload to the server.

-It also requires PC settings such as Git installation, which makes it harder for non-technical staff to manage content than online headless CMSs.
+It also requires PC settings such as Git installation, which makes it harder for non-technical user to manage content than online headless CMSs.

 And because Front Matter CMS is not localized, the menus are only in English (you can add any titles or names for your own menus in frontmatter.json, though).